Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 - Extra pair of prescription glasses or contact lenses

 - Firewood (We sell this at our shop.
-Know if there is a current fire ban in effect.)
+Be aware if there is a current fire ban in effect.)

 - Multi-Tool (i.e. Leatherman)